dtcenter/METplus/docs/Users_Guide/glossary.rst

      Set the mask.poly entry in the PointStat MET config file.

      | *Used by:*  PointStat

+   POINT_STAT_MASK_LLPNT
+     Specify the value for 'mask.llpnt' in the MET configuration file for PointStat.

+     | *Used by:* PointStat

    MODE_GRID_RES
      Set the grid_res entry in the MODE MET config file.